shikaan/shmux/README.md

 ## ❓ FAQs

-* _Isn't this similar to a Makefile?_
+* _Isn't this just another GNU Make?_

   `shmux` draws inspiration from `make` but stands out as a script runner, not a build system.
-This distinction eliminates common build system constraintsl ike the presumption that outputs are files.
+This distinction eliminates common build system constraints like the presumption that outputs are files.
 Moreover, it offers:

   * Command line arguments support.
   * Compatibility with various scripting languages.